-If your company addresses its workforce as a “monolithically” group, no matter what technology you use, it is not going to work.
-For large organizations and global brands, workforce means a gigantic Venn diagram with a lot of attributes: region, countries, site, department, role, age, gender, and seniority are some of the things you need to consider.
-In a way, you must work in the intersections of these attributes to understand your workforce.
+If your company addresses its workforce as a "monolithically” group, no matter what technology you use, it is not going to work.
+For large organizations and global brands, the workforce means a gigantic Venn diagram with a lot of attributes: region, countries, site, department, role, age, gender, and seniority are some of the things you need to consider.
+In a way, you must work at the intersections of these attributes to understand your workforce.
 This is where typically processes such as UX research and User-Centric Design start: What are the needs of this specific audience?
 What is a day-in-the-life for them?
 How is it different from other audiences?
 What is their relationship to technology?
 When do they usually connect with a digital asset, such as a portal or an intranet?
 These are your starting questions to try to pinpoint the problems behind a limited reach or penetration within your company.

 How many of my employees are "on the move"?
 How many of them don't own a computer?

-It doesn’t matter if you received a message – if you can’t understand it, it is like not receiving it all.
+It doesn't matter if you received a message – if you can't understand it, it is like not receiving it all.
 Large organizations and global brands usually face this conundrum: defining which sections of a portal or a mobile application should be in English and which ones should be kept in a different language.
-When a company has operations in multiple countries there is some specificity to processes that are unique to that location, such as legal matters, employee benefits, or even holidays, plus the fact that not all the workforce masters more than one language.
-To share a message across a large organization your company not only needs to publish the message, but being able to rely it across different languages and formats so it is received and understood properly.
-For this, modern digital platforms already include multilanguage functionality, and specific workflows can be set so translation can happen quickly and managed by the right people when it is needed.
+When a company has operations in multiple countries, there is some specificity to processes that are unique to that location, such as legal matters, employee benefits, or even holidays, plus the fact that not all the workforce masters more than one language.
+To share a message across a large organization, your company not only needs to publish the message but being able to rely it across different languages and formats, so it is received and understood properly.
+For this, modern digital platforms already include multilanguage functionality, and specific workflows can be set so translation can happen quickly and be managed by the right people when it is needed.

 Is my company prepared to attend to groups of employees with special needs through digital channels?